Transparency in Procurement: The design and use of information in trading mechanisms

 Knowledge exchange activities

-Sákovics participated in the ZEW Workshop on Market Design at the University of Mannheim (March 2018), where he presented Output (5).
+Participation in the ZEW Workshop on Market Design at the University of Mannheim by Prof Jozsef Sakovics, presented the paper entitled ‘Competitive Foreclosure’ on the 13 Feb 2017

-Taneva has visited Cambridge (March 2016), CSIC and UPF (May 2016), and Oxford (November 2016), where she has presented Output (3) and discussed the topic of transparency in procurement with academics in the host institutions.
+Taneva has visited Cambridge (March 2016), CSIC and UPF (May 2016), and Oxford (November 2016), where she has presented On Information Design in Games and discussed the topic of transparency in procurement with academics in the host institutions.

-Sákovics participated in the annual conference of the European Association for Research in Industrial Economics (September 2016) presenting on Output (1 & 2), as well as organising a mini-conference on the topic of Transparency in Procurement at which Taneva and Visschers also presented (September 2016).
+Sákovics participated in the annual conference of the European Association for Research in Industrial Economics (September 2016) presenting the working paper Bidding for input in oligopoly (2016) and the Focus Paper 20 (January 2017).